Title Report

 Bonds: Bonds or assessments, if any, levied at the inception of construction of improvements such as streets, gutters, sidewalks, etc.

-Deed of Trust: A deed of trust conveys title to particular land to a neutral third party (trustee) with limited powers (such as power of sale) for the purpose of securing a loan (debt).
+Deed of Trust: A deed of trust conveys title to particular land to a neutral third party (trustee) with limited powers (such as the power of sale) for the purpose of securing a loan (debt).

 Assignment: An assignment of the beneficial interest under the deed of trust from one beneficiary to another.

-Trustor: The borrower, owner and grantor of the property conveyed in a deed of trust.
+Trustor: The borrower, owner, and grantor of the property conveyed in a deed of trust.

 Beneficiary: The lender on a deed of trust is referred to as the beneficiary.

-Abstract of Judgment: Imposes alien on all real property owned or subsequently acquired by the debtor until satisfaction or expiration of the lien.
+Abstract of Judgment: Imposes a lien on all real property owned or subsequently acquired by the debtor until satisfaction or expiration of the lien.